drduh/macOS-Security-and-Privacy-Guide/README.md

 Before connecting to the Internet, it's a good idea to first configure a firewall.

-There are several types of firewall for OS X.
+There are several types of firewall available for OS X.

 #### Application layer firewall